simonmichael/hledger/doc/SPEC-lots.md

 ## Reduction methods

+The reduction method, also known as booking method, is the order in which lots are disposed (or transferred from).
+It is configurable per account and per commodity via the `lots:` tag.
+(And also per posting via the `lots:` tag on a posting comment ?)

-The reduction methods are:
+The supported reduction methods are:

-FIFO (oldest first), LIFO (newest first), HIFO (highest cost first), AVERAGE (weighted average cost basis), and SPECID (explicit selection via lot selector).
+SPECID (explicit selection via lot selector),
+FIFO (oldest first),
+LIFO (newest first),
+HIFO (highest cost first),
+and
+AVERAGE (weighted average cost basis).
+If not specified, FIFO is the default.
-All methods are per-account: they only consider lots within the posting's account.
+These are per-account: they select lots and enforce/validate their order only within the posting's account.

-Global validation variants: FIFOALL, LIFOALL, HIFOALL, AVERAGEALL.
+There are also variants which consider lots across all accounts: FIFOALL, LIFOALL, HIFOALL, AVERAGEALL.
-These select per-account like the base methods, but validate that the selected lots would also be chosen first if all accounts' lots were considered together.
+These select lots within the posting's account, but they also validate that the selected lots would be the ones chosen if all accounts' lots were merged into a single pool.
 If not, an error is raised showing which lots on other accounts have higher priority.
-AVERAGEALL additionally computes the weighted average cost across the global pool (all accounts), not just the posting's account.

-AVERAGE uses FIFO consumption order for bookkeeping, but applies the pool's weighted average per-unit cost as the disposal cost basis.
+AVERAGE/AVERAGEALL reduce lots in FIFO order, but use the pool's weighted average per-unit cost as the cost basis for disposal.
-The method is configurable per account and per commodity via the `lots:` tag, and per posting via the `lots:` tag on a posting comment.

-In future, the method might be specified with an annotation like {!METHOD, ...} inside the lot syntax.

 ## Lot transactions

 Lot transactions are transactions with lot postings.
-We require that a transaction's lot postings are all of similar type: all acquire, or all transfer, or all dispose.
+If a transaction has multiple lot postings, we (mostly ?) require that they are all of similar type: all acquire, or all transfer, or all dispose.
-So lot transactions can be classified as "acquire", "transfer", or "dispose" (we don't record this explicitly).
+So a lot transaction can be broadly classified as "acquire", "transfer", or "dispose".

 ## Gain postings

-A gain posting is a posting to an account of Gain type (a subtype of Revenue), declared explicitly with `type:G` (e.g. `account revenue:gains  ; type:G`).
+A gain posting is a posting to an account of Gain type (a subtype of Revenue).
-Gain type is not inferred from account names.
-We use this gain account to record capital gain and/or capital loss (depending on the amount sign).
+Gain postings appear in disposal transactions, to record the capital gain or loss.
-The special account type helps hledger identify these postings.
+The special account type helps hledger identify these postings during transaction balancing.

+Unlike other account types, Gain can not be inferred from account names;
+it must be declared explicitly with a `type:` tag.
+Eg `account revenues:gain    ; type:G`.
+This, and the balancing rules described next, help avoid breakage when moving between hledger 1 and 2, and between hledger 2's non-lots and lots modes.

 ## Transaction balancing

 All journal entries, including lot-related ones, must pass normal transaction balancing.
-When summing postings it uses their transacted costs (not cost basis), if any.
+When summing postings it uses their transacted costs if any.
-And it excludes (ignores) capital gain/loss postings, identified by their Gain account type.
+It ignores cost basis, and it ignores capital gain/loss postings, identified by their Gain account type.

-When the postings' sum is nonzero, and amountless postings exist, it can infer one balancing amount in each unbalanced commodity.
+If the postings' sum is nonzero, and amountless postings exist, it can infer one balancing amount in each unbalanced commodity.
+Note gain postings are ignored here too (so an amountless gain posting will remain amountless at this stage).

 ## Disposal balancing

-Journal entries involving lot disposals get this additional balancing pass.
+Disposal transactions must also pass this additional balancing step (when running in lots mode).
-When summing postings it uses their cost basis (not transacted cost), if any.
+When summing postings it uses their cost basis if any (not their transacted cost); and it includes gain postings.
-And it includes gain postings, or will infer one if needed.

-A disposal transaction's total realised capital gain/loss is calculated by comparing the lot acquisition cost(s) for each dispose posting, and the total transacted disposal price.
+A disposal transaction's total capital gain/loss is calculated by comparing the lot acquisition cost(s) for each dispose posting, and the total transacted disposal price.

-If the transaction contains a gain posting (or more than one), the recorded gain is expected to match the calculated gain.
+If an explicit gain posting (or more than one) exists in the transaction, it/they are expected to match the calculated gain.
-Otherwise, a gain posting is inferred, posting the calculated gain to the alphabetically first Gain account.
-Or if there is an amountless gain posting (at most one per commodity), we fill in its amount.
+Or if there is an amountless gain posting (at most one per commodity), its amount will be filled in.
-This helps the transaction to pass disposal balancing.

-The inclusion/exclusion gain postings allows both kinds of transaction balancing to succeed with the same journal entries.
+If there is no explicit gain posting at all, one will be generated; it will use the alphabetically first Gain account.
+Or if no Gain account is declared, it will use `revenue:gains`. <!-- `revenues:gain -->

 ## Balance assertions